Tangke98/MetroTiME/README.md

 To explore the metabolic regulators of metabolic states, we applied MetroSCREEN.
 The regulators enriched in each metabolic subtype were identified and the metabolic regulatory networks for these states was constructed.

 ## 7. Large cohorts application
-To explore the relationship between metabolic states, their regulators, and both clinical survival outcomes and treatment responses, MetroSCREEN was utilized to large-scale tumor profiles from TCGA, ICB-treated patients, and the Cancer Cell Line Encyclopedia (CCLE).
+To explore the relationship between metabolic states, their regulators, and both clinical survival outcomes and treatment responses, MetroSCREEN was utilized to large-scale tumor profiles from TCGA, ICB-treated patients, and the Cancer Cell Line Encyclopedia (CCLE) datatsets.

 ## Environment
     Ubuntu 9.3.0